 We are excited to share this press release from No Stomach For Cancer Scientific Advisory Council member Raquel Seruca about their latest paper on germline missense mutations.
-According to Dr. Seruca this paper describes a new tool of analyses to be part of a pipeline that help on the decision of putative the clinical impact of this type of germline alterations.
+According to Dr. Seruca, this paper describes a new tool of analyses to be part of a pipeline that helps with the decision of putative the clinical impact of this type of germline alterations.

 The paper was published in the European Journal of Human Genetics.

 Quantification of mutant E-cadherin using bioimaging analysis of in situ fluorescense microscopy.
 A new approach to CDH1 missense variations.

 Dr. Seruca is one of many dedicated members of an international group who gathered at Radboud University Medical Centre in Nijmegen, The Netherlands in March 2014 to update the current consensus guidelines for HDGC that will be published in the coming months.

 Group Leader of Cancer Genetics Group

 Institute of Molecular Pathology and Immunology of Porto University (IPATIMUP)